-- 36.1.
-The Seal of the Trust shall only be attached to documents where the sealing has first been approved by the Trust Board, or the Chair, or the Chief Executive Officer, or their designated acting replacement, in accordance with the Scheme of Delegated Authorities.
-Before any building, engineering, property or capital document is sealed it must be approved and signed by the Director of Finance (or an Officer nominated by him). - 36.2.
-The seal shall be affixed in the presence of the signatories.
+36.1 The Seal of the Trust shall only be attached to documents where the sealing has first been approved by the Trust Board, or the Chair, or the Chief Executive Officer, or their designated acting replacement, in accordance with the Scheme of Delegated Authorities.
+Before any building, engineering, property or capital document is sealed it must be approved and signed by the Chief Finance Officer (or an Officer nominated by him).

+36.2 The seal shall be affixed in the presence of the signatories.